 To begin, you need to have a finished 3D model in CATIA’s Workbench.
 From here, you enter “Material Mode” and access the CATIA Draft Analysis box.
 Amongst other details, the box will show the color scale and the upper and lower limit values for draft analysis.
 With this tool, you can determine whether your draft angle is positive or negative and thus where the parting line and/or shutoff for the part should be.
 We use these insights to specify surfaces, pull direction, and the draft angle required during the physical prototyping stage.

 The analysis tool works by assigning different color ranges to the 3D model.
 By following these signals you can confirm that draft directions at each point fall within the specified parameters for your part.
 These parameters can always be adjusted through the unit settings.
 It is important to note that color accuracy can vary according to the video card used, so if you’re seeing a color representation that doesn’t match up to the stated values then this may just be a display error.

 As you can see, there’s a lot to unpack when it comes to CATIA Draft Analysis.
-For more information on how we work or an estimate on our CAD services feel free to contact us.
+For more information on how we provide outsourced CATIA design services or an estimate on our CAD services feel free to contact us.
 We’re always ready to help.

 This article was last Updated on September 29, 2020